alhubanov/salmon-solves/README.md

 # Salmon Solves
-Welcome to Salmon Solves - a generator for crossword puzzles, currently only of the Scandinavian variant.
+A generator for crossword puzzles, currently only of the Scandinavian variant.
 Live at [Salmon Solves](https://www.salmonsolves.com/)

 The generator treats filling a grid as a constraint-satisfaction problem and is written in Rust.
 It compiles to WebAssembly and runs entirely in the browser: no server is involved in making a puzzle.